To inspire, connect and equip youth to transform global societies through movements that promote hope, non-violence and reconciliation.

 Step 1 – Research

-Understand the Context: Understanding the country’s demographics and researching existing organizations (local and national) currently working on the ground in peace building.
+Understand the Context: Research the country’s demographics and seek out local and national peacebuilding organizations currently working on the ground.

 Step 2 – Identify

-Support the Visionaries and Pioneers on the Ground: Identify local youth leaders working towards peacebuilding and conflict transformation with a focus on engaging youth.
-Global Unites commits to work with these leaders and the movements they lead because they embody our four pillars: Non-Violence, Conflict Transformation, Grassroots, and Youth-Led.
-We will then work alongside these local leaders and their movements to help them build, aiding to increase their capacity for a broader, nationwide impact.
+Support the Visionaries and Pioneers: Identify local youth leaders working towards peacebuilding and conflict transformation with a focus on engaging youth.
+Global Unites commits to work with these leaders and the movements they lead because they embody our Four Pillars: Non-Violence, Conflict Transformation, Grassroots, and Youth-Led.
+We then work alongside to help them build their capacity for a broader, nationwide impact.